Learn why leading HR professionals trust ekincare! Read more

 The remote visits are proving increasingly valuable for reducing the spread of infectious diseases, such as flu and coronavirus because they enable early diagnosis and help to prevent exposure to the virus by keeping sick people away from others.

 Patients, including those with limited access to care, are often more likely to seek care at the first signs of illness when care is convenient.
-Before the coronavirus outbreak, patients were often quick to brush off common symptoms, including cough, fever and body aches, as signs of a common cold.
+Before the coronavirus outbreak, patients often quickly brushed off common symptoms, including cough, fever and body aches, as signs of a common cold.
 Because the new coronavirus shares many of the same symptoms as a cold and flu, the symptoms cause new concern.
 Meeting with their doctor for assurance via a video chat or audio call is quick and easy.
 It saves patients from taking time off from work or school, traveling to an office visit, or resorting to urgent care facilities and hospital emergency rooms, and also avoids the spread of disease from people who have minimal symptoms but can be infectious.

 While healthcare providers take precautions to minimize exposure in medical facilities, for instance using facemasks and other protective equipment, and following handwashing and hygiene recommendations, avoiding the transfer of germs entirely is unavoidable.
 Healthcare providers put themselves at risk of contracting viruses when they are in close contact with patients.
 Being able to connect and diagnose remotely helps to keep them free from germs, and ultimately able to help more patients.